Activation of entanglement in generalized entanglement swapping: GENERALIZED PROTOCOL

 As we are solely interested in the post-measurement state between A and C for successive measurements, we did not assess the post-measurement state of the (1,2) and (3,4) pairs for the next round of measurement.

-\paragraph*{} Next, to analyze the bipartition entanglement of post-measurement states for each outcome, we consider I-concurrence \cite{rungta} for higher-dimensional pure quantum states.
-For defining the bipartition entanglement $A|B$, we employ the definition of I-concurrence as follows:
+\paragraph*{} Next, to analyze the bipartition entanglement of post-measurement states for each outcome, we utilize the I-concurrence \cite{rungta} for higher-dimensional pure quantum systems.
+Throughout this work, when referring to bipartition entanglement, we specifically mean the I-concurrence.
+The bipartition entanglement $A|B$ is defined using the following expression:

 where $d$ is the dimension of $\rho_{A}$, which is reduced state of $\rho_{AB}$.

 \paragraph*{} We have already observed that if $\Pi_n$ of $\mathcal{M}_1$ is entangled, then the corresponding post-measurement state between A and C is always entangled.
 Now, instead of an entangled measurement, if $\Pi_n$ is an unentangled measurement element operator, is it possible to obtain an entangled state between A and C if Bob conducts a second measurement $\mathcal{M}_2$ on the (2,3) pair after post-processing the first measurement?
 To address this question, we propose two lemmas for arbitrary measurements: